emilyOberH/C-programming/README.md

   5) In file "averages" the id numbers and grades of students are stored in the format "%d;%f\n".
 Program reads file line by line and diaplays all studensts with their id, their average and the global average of all students together.

+    Lab 11:
+  1) In file "listOfStudents.txt" all information about each individual student is stored in the format "%s;%s;%d;%d;%d;%lf\n".
+Program reads file line by line and diaplays all studensts and their information on screen.
+It then copies all students above a certain grade average (given by the user) into a new file and displays them on screen.